-1. Keep a normal routine.
+1. Keep a normal routine

-2. Watch nutrition and diet.
+2. Watch nutrition and diet

-3. Take a break.
+3. Take a break

-4. Stay connected with others.
+4. Stay connected with others

-5. Consider speaking with a mental health professional.
+5. Consider speaking with a mental health professional

 Why on-demand emotional support is a necessity

-With TimelyMD, students can access on-demand emotional support through TalkNow and Scheduled Counseling.
+With TimelyMD, students can access on-demand emotional support through TalkNow and choose times to speak with a professional of their choosing through Scheduled Counseling.
 TalkNow is a virtual resource that enables students to speak to mental health professionals — 24 hours a day, seven days a week.
 Through Scheduled Counseling, students can set up ongoing, regular mental telehealth counseling appointments with a provider who is licensed in that student’s state.

 Sessions are available via video or phone, whichever is most convenient for the student.
 Telehealth services provided by TimelyMD are an extension of a campus’s existing mental health services.
 TimelyMD is working to end the stigma of seeking help for mental illness and to show students they are not alone.